aly-hashmi/DocuMind-AI/README.md

 - Select a PDF document
 - Ask questions about its contents
-- Receive AI-generated responses grounded in the document
+- Receive AI-generated responses based on the document

 ---

-### FastAPI Backend
+## FastAPI Backend

-Start the server:
+Start the API server:

 ```bash
 uvicorn api:app --reload